netlify/zip-it-and-ship-it/README.md

   The `[name]` placeholder will be replaced by the name of the function, allowing you to use it to construct the path to the target directory.

-- `displayName`
+- `name`

-  A display name for the function.
+  A name to use when displaying the function in the Netlify UI.
+Populates the `displayName` property in the functions manifest for the specified function.

 #### `featureFlags`